islamCodehood/Study-Notes/HTML/HTML5 canvas.md

   - Using method drawImage()
   - It is called on the CanvasRenderingContext2D interface.
   - Syntax:

-    It can contain either 3, 5, or 7 parameters.
+    It can contain either 3, 5, or 7 parameters:

   `ctx.drawImage(image, dx, dy);`

-  `ctx.drawImage(image, dx, dy, dWidth, dHeight);` `ctx.drawImage(image, sx, sy, sWidth, sHeight, dx, dy, dWidth, dHeight);`
+  `ctx.drawImage(image, dx, dy, dWidth, dHeight);`

+  `ctx.drawImage(image, sx, sy, sWidth, sHeight, dx, dy, dWidth, dHeight);`

+  Parameters:

   `image`: the image url.

   `dx`: the x coordinate of image.

   `dy`: the y coordinate of image.

   `sx`: The x coordinate where to start clipping.

   `sy`: The y coordinate where to start clipping.

   `dWidth`: The width to draw the image in the destination canvas.
 This allows _scaling_ of the drawn image.
 If not specified, the image is NOT scaled in width when drawn.

   `dHeight`: The height to draw the image in the destination canvas.
 This allows _scaling_ of the drawn image.
 If not specified, the image is not scaled in height when drawn.

   `sWidth`: The width of the clipped image.

   `sHeight`: The height of the clipped image.